Future filmmakers, budding scientists. Applications open for NBCUniversal Local Impact Grants

 Today the non profit Buddy System MIA collects 250,000 pounds of food a year that would otherwise go to landfills and redistributes it 5,000 people.
 In addition to the fridges, there is a food pantry and a food delivery service for transgender and gender nonconforming people.
 Homebound residents are paired with a volunteer who will attend food distributions on their behalf.
 A emergency food program was begun to help those reaching out as a last resort and the community food distributions held at least once a month are open to anyone in need.

-Making it all work are 1,600 volunteers, from a Girl Scout troop who make sandwiches for the fridges, to adults who pick up surplus food and seniors who clean the fridges.
+Making it all work are 1,600 volunteers, from Girl Scouts who make sandwiches for the fridges, to adults who pick up surplus food and seniors who clean the fridges.

 "It's beautiful to see that the community folks who didn't know each other before are coming together over this shared belief," Guerin said.